 However, this will be a satisfying acknowledgement for die-hard fans that the character will be returning in the future, as will his teammates at Xavier's School for Gifted Youngsters.

 The Falcon and the Winter Soldier is streaming now on Disney Plus – you can sign up to Disney Plus for £7.99 a month or £79.99 a year.
+You can also watch every Marvel movie (and series) with our Marvel movies in order guide.

 The Radio Times Easter issue is out now.